 The textured grain finish of this chair’s high-quality, high-density polyethylene provides durability for heavy use and long-term weather resistance.
 The textured design doesn’t mimic wood, though the grayish-brown color could be viewed as a wood tone.
-The chair also comes in white, turquoise, and red.

 This chair may be made of plastic, but it’s not particularly lightweight: each chair comes in at around 39 pounds.
 That doesn’t make them most portable, but it adds stability in a stiff wind.

 The Best Choice Products chair is made of hemlock, a wood that’s rot- and pest-resistant.
 A natural finish provides a traditional look with the added bonus of a folding design.
 At 18.75 pounds, it’s relatively lightweight in comparison to other wooden chairs, allowing you to move it around your yard or pack it up with relative ease for a day at the beach.
 That folding design also creates a chair that’s easier to store in the off-season.